-Accompanying family members should apply for an S visa by submitting an invitation letter from the relative with a work visa in China and a ‘proof of relationship’, i.e. their marriage certificate for a spouse, or birth certificate for a child.
+If family members want to join your stay in China, they should apply for an S visa by submitting an invitation letter from the relative with a work visa in China.
+Documents to provide ‘proof of relationship’ need to be provided, such as a marriage certificate for a spouse, or birth certificate for a child.

 Note: The most common employment in China for foreigners is teaching English for which the minimum qualifications are stated as having English as a first language and having at least a Bachelors degree and two year teaching experience.